 You can’t beat a good curry!
-And tikka masala is one of my favourites (hence why I made my own version back in July).
+And tikka masala is one of my favourites.
 I don’t have it too often (most curry places serve it with your choice of meat, but unfortunately none isn’t usually an option), but it’s a real crowd-pleaser – heaps of flavour, and a touch of spice but nothing overpowering.

 Despite usually being served as a main course, tikka masala sauce can make a great side dish too – I give you, roasted potato tikka masala!
 With loads of lovely roasted leeks and onions and tomatoes and plenty of fresh coriander.